 But if you take a closer look, you’ll discover a very different story.
 All these grand features speak of massive changes in the past, on a scale never observed today.
 Every landform required earth-moving processes to tear away miles of material and redistribute them somewhere else—not by slow accumulation but by rapid and catastrophic processes.

 Secular geologists are often hard-pressed to explain how current slow processes could produce such large-scale change.
-Creationists, on the other hand, recognize that a unique event—the global Flood of Noah’s day—set in motion powerful forces necessary to shape this beautiful scenery.
+Creationists, on the other hand, recognize that a unique event—the global flood of Noah’s day—set in motion the powerful forces necessary to shape this beautiful scenery.

 we see today, as “